 - Human error: It’s unavoidable and can result in flawed assessments and unreliable data.

 - Inconsistency: Different reviewers might have varying criteria or perceptions of what excellent customer service looks like.

 - Time-intensive: Manual reviewing can be laborious, especially as your volume of tickets grows, which can have a ripple effect on your operational costs.

 When you think about it, manually sifting through conversations to identify issues often feels like using a metal detector on a beach in hopes of finding treasure.
 It’s time-consuming and exhausting, with no guaranteed payoff.
-Automated quality assurance acts like a treasure map for contact centers, pointing you directly to the problem areas.
+Automated quality assurance for contact center acts like a treasure map, pointing you directly to the problem areas.

 Because of that, automation and manual efforts aren’t mutually exclusive.

-Why is automated QA important for contact centers?
+Why is automated quality assurance important for contact centers?

 Support teams often engage in hundreds of daily interactions, creating a sea of data too vast to explore conversation by conversation without getting bogged down.
 The return on time invested in such detailed scrutiny isn’t justified.
 What really matters are the overarching trends.

 Automated reviews can analyze a large volume of interactions – and do it fast.
 In fact, automated contact center QA can amplify your conversation review capabilities by up to 50 times, offering 100% coverage.
 This allows you to gauge the overall customer sentiment and team performance without opening each individual ticket, irrespective of the volume of interactions.

 Not to mention that many of your customer interactions are quite routine.
 They don’t contain the level of complexity that needs individual examination.
 For example, a simple exchange between an agent and a customer to resolve a common issue doesn’t provide new insights into support processes.
 Spending time to review and rate such a conversation on a scorecard with numerous categories is inefficient.